Quansight/Quansight-website/README.md

 on the current commit of the `develop` branch on GitHub.

-The Storyblok preview iframe is configured to show content previews against the Vercel URL that points to the latest build off the `develop` branch.
+The Storyblok preview iframe is configured to show content previews against the Vercel URL that points to the latest deployment based on the `develop` branch.
 This was done to help ensure that if there are any possible issues or conflicts between code changes and content changes, they will be caught early on.
 The Storyblok editor automatically passes cache-busting query string parameters (as in